St. John the Baptist Parish, Louisiana: Demographics

+Out of Louisiana's 64 parishes, it is one of six that have an African-American Majority (2020).

 The 2019 census estimates determined 42,242 people lived in the parish.
 The racial and ethnic makeup of the parish was 56.5% Black and African American, 38.2% non-Hispanic white, 1.1% Asian, 2.7% some other race, and 1.5% multiracial; of the population, 6.1% were Hispanic and Latin American of any race.
 Among the population, Spanish was the second most-spoken language as of 2019; approximately 4.0% of the parish population were foreign-born.
 French ancestry was the largest heritage among the parish population (9.7%).

 In 2019, there were 15,720 households living in 17,778 housing units.
 There were also 3,758 businesses operating in the parish, with the majority being minority-owned.
 The parish had an employment rate of 56.2% in 2019, and 78.5% of the population lived in owner-occupied units.
 The median home value was $153,900, and median gross rent was $933.
 The median household income was $57,429; males had a median income of $53,849 versus $36,476 for females.
 An estimated 24.8% of the population lived at or below the poverty line.

 By the publication of the 2020 United States census, there were 42,477 people, 15,270 households, and 11,104 families residing in the parish.
 Among the parish population, 56.68% of the population were Black and African American, 31.42% non-Hispanic white, 0.25% Native American, 0.74% Asian, 0.02% Pacific Islander, 3.15% multiracial or some other race, and 7.75% Hispanic or Latin American of any race.
 The increase in Hispanic or Latinos and other non-White Americans has been attributed to a nationwide demographic shift.

 According to the Association of Religion Data Archives in 2020, with Christianity being the predominant religion, Roman Catholics numbered 15,068 adherents—remaining the historically largest single Christian denomination for the parish.
 Non- or inter-denominational churches spread among the independent congregationalist, Bible, and United and Uniting churches were the second largest Christian group, numbering 7,230; the increase in non/inter-denominational Protestant Christianity reflected increasing ecumenical trends throughout the state.